 Need a little help around the house for your children?
 Then you should consider hosting an au pair and become a host family in the Netherlands!
 An au pair is cheaper than childcare and in addition to babysitting, the au pair can help you with light household tasks.
-An au pair comes to the Netherlands for a cultural exchange and to get in touch with your children.
+An au pair comes to the Netherlands for a cultural exchange and to connect with your children and family.
 You will always have someone around to help you!
 Sounds amazing right?

 What is an au pair?

-The au pair is between 17-25 years old and joins a cultural exchange, also knows as the Au Pair Program.
+The au pair is between 18-25 years old and joins a cultural exchange, also known as the au pair program.
 During this exchange, the au pair lives with your family and takes care of the children.
-The au pair learns more about the Dutch culture and helps with the household.
+The au pair learns more about Dutch culture and helps with the household.

 What are the requirements for a Dutch au pair?